Know Associate Personality Styles To Increase Retail Holiday Sales

 THE DRIVER

 The Driver is your driven salesperson; their self-image feeds off of a good challenge.
 Make it a point to challenge them to be the person who sells the most in a week or even a day.
-Give them all of the many features of your premium or luxury products and clue them to three of the most likely situations or customers your best products would fit.
+Give them all the features of your premium or luxury products and clue them to three of the most likely situations or customers your best products would fit.

-- The Driver needs to feel important.
-Providing sales charts, regular updates and public acknowledgment is crucial.
+• The Driver needs to feel important.
+Providing sales charts, regular updates, and public acknowledgment is crucial.

 THE ANALYTICAL